Ordisoftware/Hebrew-Calendar/README.md

 #### 2019.10.14 - Version 3.0

-- Improve the reminder to remind during the celebration day like with the shabat day.
+- Improve the reminder to remind during the celebration day like with the Shabat day.
 - Improve the reminder to flash the form if already displayed.
 - Improve reminder boxes location on the desktop.
 - Improve session ending.
 - Add loading data box instead of using a bottom progressbar.
-- Add displaying begin and end dates and times in the celebration reminder form like with the shabat.
+- Add displaying begin and end dates and times in the celebration reminder form like with the Shabat.
 - Add looming navigation popup from the tray icon when mouse is over.
-- Add celebration weeks, shabat days and reminders popup colorization.
+- Add celebration weeks, Shabat days and reminders popup colorization.
 - Add check end of calendar to automatically regenerate it.
 - Add option to choose language.
 - Add world cities GPS database.